 Presumption against pretrial release of illegal aliens.
-Amends GS 15A-533 (regarding right to pretrial release in capital and non-capital cases), to create a rebuttable presumption that there is no condition of release that will reasonably assure, (1) that a person who is unlawfully present in the U.S. will appear at court as required, and (2) the safety of the community, if a judicial official finds that the unlawfully present person has committed one or more of the following offenses: a violent felony, a drug offense, or a gang offense.
+Amends GS 15A-533 (regarding right to pretrial release in capital and non-capital cases), to create a rebuttable presumption that there is no condition of release that will reasonably assure, (1) that a person who is unlawfully present in the US will appear at court as required, and (2) the safety of the community, if a judicial official finds that the unlawfully present person has committed one or more of the following offenses: a violent felony, a drug offense, or a gang offense.

 Identity Theft.
-Amends GS 14-113.20(a) to add that a person who knowingly obtains, possesses, or uses identifying information of another person, living or dead, with the intent to fraudulently represent that the person is the other person for the purpose of obtaining employment is guilty of a felony punishable as provided in GS 14-113.22(a) (Class G Felony, except when punishable as a Class F felony in specified circumstances).
-Makes stylistic changes.
+Amends GS 14-113.20(a) to add that a person who knowingly obtains, possesses, or uses identifying information of another person, living or dead, with the intent to fraudulently represent that the person is the other person for the purpose of: (1) obtaining employment; (2) avoiding legal consequences; (3) obtaining anything of value, benefit, or advantage; and (4) making financial or credit transactions in the other person's name, is guilty of a felony punishable as provided in GS 14-113.22(a) (Class G Felony, except when punishable as a Class F felony in specified circumstances).